max-prime-math/HamiltonianGiftExchange/README.md

 ```

 ## Roadmap
-- Make a separate names file.
-- Make a separate badpairs file.
-- Make program more interactive, maybe an initialization routine if names and badpairs are blank.
+- Initialization routine if names and badpairs are blank.
 - Ask user to include latest cycle in the badpairs file, prompt for name.
 - Automate the prevYears portion: make it include as many years as possible while a Hamiltonian cycle exists.
 - Package in a docker container.